 Concluding a licence agreement does not necessarily mean that the technology being licensed will no longer be developed.
-On the contrary, it is not uncommon for both licensor and licensee to continue developing the technology as a consequence of further research or due to the know-how acquired through the use of that technology.
-It is in the best interest of each party to discuss and agree on this matter, since both licensor and licensee's business interests are at stake.
+On the contrary, it is often the case that both licensor and licensee continue advancing the technology due to further research or the know-how created by the use of that technology.
+It is in the best interest of each party to discuss and agree on this matter, since both licensor and licensee business interests are at stake.